Benjamin Spock: Personal life

-Jane Cheney and Spock were married in 1927 and she assisted him in the research and writing of Dr. Spock's Baby & Child Care, which was published in 1946 by Duell, Sloan & Pearce as The Common Sense Book of Baby and Child Care.
+Jane Cheney and Spock were married in 1927.
+Jane assisted Spock in the research and writing of Dr. Spock's Baby & Child Care, published in 1946 by Duell, Sloan & Pearce as The Common Sense Book of Baby and Child Care.
 The book has sold more than 50 million copies in 42 languages.

 Jane Cheney Spock was a civil liberties advocate and mother of two sons.
 She was born in Manchester, Connecticut, and attended Bryn Mawr College.
-She was active in Americans for Democratic Action, the American Civil Liberties Union and the National Committee for a Sane Nuclear Policy.
-Jane and Benjamin Spock divorced in 1976.
-Following their divorce, she organized and ran support groups for older divorced women.
+She was active in Americans for Democratic Action, the American Civil Liberties Union (ACLU) and the National Committee for a Sane Nuclear Policy.
+The Spocks divorced in 1976.
+Cheney went on to organize and run support groups for older divorced women.

-In 1976, Spock and Mary Morgan were married.
-They built a home in Arkansas, on Beaver Lake, where Spock would row daily.
-Mary quickly adapted to Spock's life of travel and political activism.
-She was arrested with him many times for civil disobedience.
-Once they were arrested in Washington, D.C. for praying on the White House lawn, along with other demonstrators.
-When arrested, Morgan was strip searched; Spock was not.
-She sued the jail and the mayor of Washington, D.C. for sex discrimination.
-The American Civil Liberties Union took the case, and won.
-Morgan also introduced Spock to massage, yoga, meditation and a macrobiotic diet, which reportedly improved his health.
-Mary scheduled his speaking dates and handled the legal agreements for Baby and Child Care for the 5th, 6th, 7th, 8th, and 9th editions.
-She continues to publish the book with the help of co-author Robert Needlman.
-Baby and Child Care still sells worldwide.
+In 1976, Spock married Mary Morgan.
+They built a home on Beaver Lake in Arkansas where Spock would row daily.
+Mary quickly adapted to Spock's life of travel and political activism, and was arrested with him many times for civil disobedience.
+Once they were arrested in Washington, D.C. for praying on the White House lawn.
+Morgan was strip-searched; Spock was not.
+Morgan sued the jail and the mayor of Washington, D.C. for sex discrimination.
+The ACLU took the case and won.